 Application: Whether you run a business or are working for someone else, know that God has placed resources into your hands.
 Those should be used generously for building up God’s kingdom.

-2. Boaz is considerate – Boaz treats Ruth in a loving way, caring for interests and needs.
-From this passage we can already see how he acts in love for her.
+2. Boaz is considerate – Boaz treats Ruth in a loving way, caring for her interests and needs.
+From this passage, we can already see how he acts out of love for her.
 That love is not romantic or sensual.
-It is simply putting her needs first and treating her in an kind, unselfish manner.
+It is simply putting her needs first and treating her in a kind, unselfish manner.

 If he told her, how might she feel?